On Sequence Groups: Introduction

 \section{Introduction}

 We present some new results about linear recursive sequences of order $2$.
 There is a vast literature of the subject.
-The book of Williams \cite{Wi} contains exhaustive bibliography.
+The book by Everest, van der Poorten, Shparlinski and Ward, \cite{E-P-Sh-W}, gives a broad panorama of problems and results with an exhaustive bibliography.
+Another source is the book of Williams, \cite{Wi}, where the themes developed in our work are brought into focus.
 We will refer only to papers which are most relevant to our work.
 Our study is rooted in the work of Laxton, \cite{L1, L2} who associated an abelian group structure to recursive sequences, to study the sets of their prime divisors.

 For rational $ Q\neq 0$ and $T \neq 0$ let $D= D_{T,Q} = \left[ \right]$ be the matrix defining recursive sequences $\{x_n\}_{n\in\mathbb Z}$ by the formula

 We choose to consider all rational initial conditions $x_0,x_1$.
 Non-integer values are actually unavoidable even if we consider integer parameter pairs $(T,Q)$ and integer initial values.
 Indeed powers of $Q$ appear in the denominators of the elements with negative indices.
 In general the denominators are similarly ``poor'', while the numerators are ``rich'', in prime divisors.
 More precisely for every sequence the denominators have only finitely many prime divisors.
 This allows the use of the modular arithmetic with rational numbers.
 A fully reduced simple fraction $\frac{a}{b} = 0 \mod p$, for a prime $p$ not dividing $b$, if $a$ is divisible by $p$.
 It works well if we avoid the prime divisors of the denominators, which are only finitely many for a specific sequence.